ilovepku/sean-lee-portfolio/src/pages/projects/pwa-quanto.md

 ## Acknowledgment

-Special thanks to [Natara Software, Inc](https://twitter.com/natara)'s discontinued original **Quanto for Palm OS** from 2006 for inspritation.
+Special thanks to [Natara Software, Inc](https://twitter.com/natara)'s discontinued original **Quanto for Palm OS** from 2006 for inspiration.

 | Libraries                                                               |                                                            For |
 | ----------------------------------------------------------------------- | -------------------------------------------------------------: |